stcybrdgs/Jazz-Quiz/README.md

 # Jazz Quiz

-This repository features a responsive, 5-question Jazz Quiz built with CSS, JSON, and AngularJS.
+This repository features a responsive Jazz Quiz built with CSS, JSON, and AngularJS.